GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 ## STACKED ACRYLIC CASE

 > **Note**
-> Since there are a lot of different parts please check the 'puzzle guide' which you can find in the same folder than the case files of your layout.
+> Since there are a lot of different parts please check the 'puzzle guide' which you can find in the same folder as the case files of your layout.

 Screw the standoffs onto the bottom plate.
-You can find the locastion of the 7mm standoffs and 9mm standoffs in the 'puzzle guide', but as a rule of thumb the 9mm standoffs should be on the outside, holding the case parts, while the 7mm standoffs will hold the PCB and switchplate.\
+You can find the location of the 7mm standoffs and 9mm standoffs in the 'puzzle guide', but as a rule of thumb, the 9mm standoffs should be on the outside, holding the case parts, while the 7mm standoffs will hold the PCB and switchplate.\
 (The dark shapes on the bottom are pieces of deskmat, I use as bumpers.)

 ![acrylic bottom](/docs/images/buildguide/acrylic_bottom.jpg)

-Next you should align the parts of the first layer to the outer standoffs.
-The parts for the left and right case are interchangeable.
+Next, you should align the parts of the first layer to the outer standoffs.
+The parts for the left and right cases are interchangeable.

 ![acrylic first layer](/docs/images/buildguide/acrylic_first_layer.jpg)